varuogm/DesignPatterns/README.md

 # Singleton

 ## when to use
-when a class in your program should have just a single instance available to all clients; for example db connection wla instance theorught the exceution .
+when a class in your program should have just a single instance available to all clients. for example db connection wla instance throughout the program exceution .

 ### Main intution